github/freno-client/README.md

 # => 0.125
 ```

-#### Cross-cutting concerns with decorators
+#### Cross-cutting concerns with middleware

-Decorators can be used augment the client with custom features.
+Middleware can be used augment the client with custom features.

-A decorator is anything that has a `:request` accessor and can forward the execution of `perform` to it.
+Middleware is anything that has a `:request` accessor and can forward the execution of `perform` to it.

-The following is an example of a decorator implementing a read-trough cache.
+The following is an example of middleware implementing a read-through cache.

 ```ruby
 class Cache